Pigs Propelled Through Pipelines at High Speeds

 To find out the exact speed of the HPS pig, the HPS Research and Development Department recently carried out some testing.

-The tests were conducted in a controlled environment which consisted of an empty 2-inch line with no bends or joints.
+The tests were conducted in a controlled environment which consisted of an empty 2-inch line, 3 metres long, with no bends or joints.

 And the results are in……

-The average speed the pig travelled was 165.4 metres per second.
+The average TIME the pig travelled was 165.4 MS.

 As you can see, the pig is extremely quick!